The Judgement of Solomon (Poussin): Critical reception

-The Judgement of Solomon by Poussin offers just as perfect details; but it is so well-known a treatment that any educated viewer can take pleasure in devoping them for himself.
+The Judgement of Solomon by Poussin offers just as perfect details; but it is so well-known a treatment that any educated viewer can take pleasure in developing them for himself.
 Nevertheless, we observe the proud, calm and almost symmetrical pose of Solomon, seated on his throne, in the middle of the painting.
 Everything in it competes to show in spirit the idea of the judge's elevation, impassivity and penetration.
 There is nothing, not even in the lines and parallel lines or in the architecture, which does not here announce the presence of justice.
 And this was not the only time Poussin made the material of his composition compete with the moral effect of his painting.

 For the author of an article in an 1826 encyclopaedic review, Poussin was one of the greatest geniuses France has produced.
 He explained in these terms what - for him - made Poussin a great master of painting:

 The gravity of his style, the beautiful ordering of his compositions, the truth and the variety of his various characters, are a continual subject of admiration and study.
 Among the works by this master in the Museum, there is one, The Judgement of Solomon, which offers to the highest degree all the kinds of merit that I have just mentioned.

 The French art historian, engraver and painter Charles-Paul Landon wrote that it "is impossible to render better than Poussin did the fierce joy imprinted on the livid face of the bad mother, and which appears in her commanding gesture", adding that "the figures in this painting are perfectly drawn" and that "the draperies are adjusted with this noble and severe taste that Poussin drew from his study of the antique".
-In Pierre-Marie Gault de Saint-Germain's 1806 biography of the artist he staed "we must look upon this painting as one of the greatest models of the art of imitation of impression by expression, [we] can think nothing above the characters and sentiments that animate the actors in this scene".
+In Pierre-Marie Gault de Saint-Germain's 1806 biography of the artist he stated "we must look upon this painting as one of the greatest models of the art of imitation of impression by expression, [we] can think nothing above the characters and sentiments that animate the actors in this scene".
 The British writer and traveller Maria Graham wrote that Judgement "is considered as one of Poussin's finest works, and perhaps no other painter has produced a better treatment of the subject", though she added that "there is not much beauty in the women, and their violent expressions excite more horror than sympathy".